 The digital age has reinvented the way many businesses operate.
-Although brick and mortar establishments still continue to thrive, online retailing has taken more and more companies up a notch.
-The fast-paced world continues to spin towards people’s convenience, and businesses are better off riding the wave than pushing against it.
+Although brick-and-mortar establishments still continue to thrive, online retailing has taken more and more companies up a notch.
+The fast-paced world continues to spin toward people’s convenience, and businesses are better off riding the wave than pushing against it.

 Taking your business online may seem overwhelming, especially to entrepreneurs who have always tread the physical route from the start, but it doesn’t have to be.
 You only need to know what to do!

 Businesses show their presence online through websites.
 If you do not own one yet, now’s the best time to purchase a domain name.
 There are plenty of local and international providers with various domain suffixes that can get you one.
 An example is Cables and Sensors with .eu suffix.
 You may initially purchase one that lasts for two years, as you can always extend your contract depending on the success of your business.
 Domain names that are easy to spell and are no longer than two to three syllables usually catch more attention.

 Know How You Want Your Online Store to Look